The Art of Blessing

 There were about 50 people at the event and on the first day we went around the circle to share what brought us to the conference.
 The stories people shared really resonated with what witches often express:

 Vanessa’s workshop was the practice of sacred writing.
-This is something I have talked about in other posts.
+This is something I have talked about in other posts and ecourses.
 Basically, the practice of automatic writing to reconnect with your inner wisdom.
-Or even the practice of journaling to pull your thoughts from the mental realm into the physical realm.
+Or, even the practice of journaling to pull your thoughts from the mental realm into the physical realm.

-Ariana’s workshop was about the practice of imagining the life of the characters in a story who are on the margins.
+Ariana’s workshop was about the practice of imagining the life of the characters in the story who are on the margins.

 We then brought that idea out into our own lives.